steenharsted/mocapr/README.md

 prevent.
-In these cases the `animate_global()` function might be sufficient, but in other cases, such as working with with pre-school children, out of axis movement is difficult to prevent without interfering in the spontaneous movements of the subject.
+In these cases the `animate_global()` function might be sufficient, but in other cases, such as working with with pre-school children, out of axis movement is difficult to prevent without interfering with the spontaneous movements of the subject.
 Oblique viewpoints may also stem from differences in the orientation of the global coordinate system between motion capture systems or between different setups of the same motion-capture system.